 Step-through bikes are also the best option for older folks who want to keep riding bikes but be in a more comfortable position.
-They’re also good for people with a smaller range of motion who wouldn’t be able to swing a leg over a bike, but can step through and pedal just fine.
+They’re also good for people with a smaller range of motion who aren’t able to swing a leg over a bike but can step through and pedal just fine.

 Step-through bikes have been around for a long time and have come a long way.
 The design has overcome sex and class connotations to become the go-to option for active lifestyle vacationers and low-mobility cyclists.